New International Students

 Welcome to Bennington College!

 We are very pleased that you have chosen to attend Bennington, and we look forward to meeting you.
-The staff of International Student Services (ISS) is here to help you learn about and follow the F-1 student visa regulations.
+International Student Services (ISS) is here to help you learn about and follow the F-1 student visa regulations.
 There are many benefits and restrictions associated with F-1 status, and we’ll assist you with understanding how the immigration regulations intersect with the College policies.
 Below you will find guidelines regarding pre-departure and your arrival to Bennington.

 Obtain Your Visa and Plan Your Travel to the U.S.